Therapy and Professional Services

 Clients actively participate in treatment in and out of session.
 The CBT therapist and the client work together with a mutual understanding that the therapist has theoretical and technical expertise, but the client is the expert on him- or herself.
 The therapist seeks to help the client discover that he/she is powerful and capable of choosing positive thoughts and behaviors.
 Together, the therapist and client develop goals for therapy, work collaboratively to achieve goals, and track progress throughout the course of treatment.
 Because the skills taught in these therapies require practice, homework assignments often are included in therapy.

-[To learn more about CBT and emotional disorders, visit the Association of Cognitive and Behavioral Therapy on the Internet – www.abct.org]
+[The information in the above section is liberally excerpted, with permission, from the Association of Behavioral and Cognitive Therapy website.
+Learn more about CBT and emotional disorders, visit the Association of Cognitive and Behavioral Therapy on the Internet – www.abct.org]

 Emotional Awareness-based CBT (EACBT)